-\paragraph{Anthropomorphism measures} We used the same 10 Likert-scale items for AI Anthropomorphism as in Study 1.
-We use the \textit{humanlike} item as our main outcome for anthropomorphism.
+We used the same 10 Likert-scale items as in Study 1.
+The \textit{humanlike} item served as our primary outcome.

-\paragraph{Engagement measures (self-reported and behavioral)}
+\paragraph{Engagement measures (self-reported and behavioral):}

-First, participants responded to the following items so we could collect a \textit{self-reported measure} for engagement: \textit{\begin{itemize} \item How much did you enjoy interacting with the AI system? \item If you had the chance, would you want to interact with this AI system again in the future? \item Would this AI system make for a good friend? \end{itemize}}
+Participants responded to the following items as self-reported measures of engagement: \textit{\begin{itemize} \item How much did you enjoy interacting with the AI system? \item If you had the chance, would you want to interact with this AI system again in the future? \item Would this AI system make for a good friend? \end{itemize}}

-Second, we approximated a \textit{behavioral measure} for engagement with the chatbot using the user's chat log.
-To do this, we calculated two metrics: \textit{the total number of messages} sent by the user during the interaction, and \textit{the average number of tokens} per user message.
-The latter metric was normalized across each language.
+To quantify user engagement during the AI interactions, we derived two primary behavioral metrics from the raw chat logs:

+\begin{itemize} \item \textit{Total number of messages}: This was defined as the total count of messages sent by the user to the AI.
+This serves as a proxy for the volume of interaction and sustained interest throughout the session. \item \textit{Average message length}: To capture the depth and complexity of user contributions beyond simple frequency, we measured the average length of user responses.
+We calculated the average message length using the \texttt{bert-base-multilingual-uncased} tokenizer.
+This specific tokenizer was selected for its ability to handle the diverse linguistic inputs provided by users across different regions, ensuring a standardized approach to subword segmentation regardless of the language used. \end{itemize}

+Recognizing that linguistic structures vary significantly, we performed a within-country normalization of the token counts.
+We applied \textit{Min-Max Scaling} to the average token counts within each country.
+This procedure transformed the values into a standardized range between 0 and 1 using the following formula:

+where $x$ represents the average tokens per message for a specific user, and $x_{min}$ and $x_{max}$ are the minimum and maximum observed values within that user’s respective country.
+This approach ensures that a ``high'' score represents a user's elaboration relative to others speaking the same language, effectively removing country-level baselines as a confounding factor.

 \paragraph{Trust (self-reported and behavioral)}